Klipper3d/klipper/docs/Config_Reference.md

 #   The X, Y, and Z position of the cable winch in cartesian space.
 #   These parameters must be provided.
 ```

-Use `M666 F0` to disable and `M666 F1` to enable flex compensation at
-runtime without restarting the printer.

 ### Generic Cartesian Kinematics